SpeakitSnips/snips-skill-test/README.md

-# Just a test for non unicode characters in App name
+# Just a test skill saying Hello from gitlab